NO STIGMA ATTACHED TO BANKRUPTCY

-I warn you not to listen to rumors of the Chapter 7 or Chapter 13 bankruptcy stigma that you may hear from friends or family, who may not possess the complex knowledge of bankruptcy law necessary to give legal advice.
+I warn you not to listen to rumors of the Chapter 7 or Chapter 13 stigma attached to bankruptcy that you may hear from friends or family, who may not possess the complex knowledge of bankruptcy law necessary to give legal advice.
 They probably have your best interests in mind, but a little knowledge is a dangerous thing.

 Photo credit: © Aleutie | Dreamstime.com